ahandsel/articles/instagram-url-schemes/instagram-url-schemes.md

 1. Use the "Ask for Input" Action to ask for a username
 1. Use the "Text" Action to store `instagram://user?username=` in a text variable
-1. Use the "Combine Text" Action to combine the username to the text variable:
+1. Use the "Combine Text" Action to combine the username with the text variable:
     * Combine `instagram://user?username=` with the username's Provided Input with "Custom" set to `` (nothing)
 1. Use the "Get URLs from Input" to convert the "Combine Text" value to a URL
 1. Use the "Open URLs" Action to open the URL